RE-IMAGINING ANN ARBOR’S ALLEYS

-We want to re-imagine Ann Arbor’s alleyways; to breathe life into these auxiliary spaces, to create a place, a destination in itself, and to demonstrate the value, the importance, and the potential of these between spaces and the significance they have to our built urban fabric.
+A2AC Alleys wants to re-imagine Ann Arbor’s alleyways, breathe life into these auxiliary spaces, create a place, a destination in itself, and demonstrate the value, importance, and potential of these spaces between spaces and their significance to our built urban fabric.

 A2AC Alleys is made possible by the Lucie & Larry Nisson Art in Public Program.

 LAA Office – “Urban-Fetti”

 Bilge Nur Saltik / Form & Seek – “A2 Sunset”

 Active from November 2022 – April 2023

 What’s that in downtown Ann Arbor?
 Alley bedazzled with public art

 ANN ARBOR, MI — One particularly colorful alley in downtown Ann Arbor has been turning heads lately.